flaxton/outlook-signature/README.md

 * Click inside the "Edit Signature" box
 * Type your text.
 Press Enter/Return to create a new line.
+* Use the toolbar tools like Bold, Italics, etc. to format the text.

 ## Insert Picture
 * First, save the picture somewhere on your computer where it will stay put, like Documents.